 Delhi Metro is the best way to get around in the Delhi NCR (National capital region) which is expanding and connecting more parts of the city now.
 There are buses, cars, and taxis as well, but the traffic is messy here, so metro is the fastest & most efficient way to commute in Delhi.

 To travel to nearby cities, there are trains available and buses with major bus terminals too.
 Almost every nearby town is connected through either bus or train, like Jaipur, which is an easy 4-hour train ride.
 The 3 airport terminals in Delhi are also connected to almost every small & big city in the country.
-Mumbai is one them.
+Mumbai is one of them.
 Which, by the way, has very interesting places to visit, such as the Dharavi, one of the world’s largest slums.

 Anyway, if one prefers road trips, there are various cab services, not uber/ola – they’re expensive for outstations.
 Choose any local vendor and they will charge on per kilometre basis – 9 or 10 INR/km (around 0.14 USD/km) for hatchback or sedan or 12 or 13 INR/km (around 0.19 USD/km) for SUVs.
 Don’t go beyond this rate, bargain if they charge more as they are trying to shed you of your money.